Prishvin/microvm/README.md

 -compile source file> microvm **-c** <source> <destination>
 -run script>          microvm **-r**  <binary>
 -display help>        microvm **-h**
+## preprocessor commands

+#A constant named "_constant" is defined below.
+The "_constant" will be substitued by its value further in the code at compile time.
+**$define** _constant 1024

 ## interpreter commands
 The interperter commands can be used in interactive mode to display or control vm state.
 A command should be preceded by a '$' sign.